ChuChuIgbokwe/RPG-Monocular-Pose-Estimation-ME495-HW2/README.md

 dmesg | tailh
 ```

-and run
+Next, (if you don't already have it), install gnome-media.
+From gnome-media, Gstreamer will allow you to view which video and audio devices are connected, and test each of them.
+Note: this is really handy when you cannot tell when you cannot tell which device is your built-in camera and which is externally plugged in.
 ```
-sudo apt-get install gnome-media gstreamer-properties
+sudo apt-get install gnome-media gstreamer-properties
 ```
-select video tab
+  1. Select video tab
-select webcam device "test"
+  2. Select webcam device "test"
-select video4linux (1) not (2) & "test"
+  3. Select video4linux (1) not (2) & "test"

-this got our webcam to publish images as the default camera.
-Remove the webcam and check see to your computers default webcam with
+From this, we were also able to set our webcam as the default, and were able to test that with Cheese.
+You can confirm that the name by removing the webcam and checking the devices again with:
 ```
 cd /dev
 ls